Chidi Kwubiri

-Chidi Kwubiri (* 1966 in Umuahia, Nigeria) is a Nigerian-German visual artist.
+Chidi Kwubiri (* 1966 - 26 December 2025 in Umuahia, Nigeria) was a Nigerian-German visual artist.

 Chidi Kwubiri was first a guest student in 1993 and shortly thereafter a regular student (painting) at the Kunstakademie Düsseldorf under Michael Buthe.
 After Buthe's death in 1994, he changed to the masterclass of A. R. Penck and left the Düsseldorf Art Academy in 2002 as a master class student of A. R. Penck.